ShwaTech/End-To-End-ML-Pipeline-DVC-AWS-S3/README.md

 - Create dvc.yaml file and add stages to it.
 - **dvc init** then do **dvc repro** to test the pipeline automation. (check **dvc dag**)
 - Now git add, commit, push

+## Setting up dcv pipeline (with params) ->

+- add params.yaml file
+- Add the params setup (mentioned below)
+- Do "dvc repro" again to test the pipeline along with the params
+- Now git add, commit, push